pystardust/ytfzf/README.md

 ytfzf -D
 ```

 By default the external menu is set to dmenu `dmenu -i -l 30`.
-You can modify to rofi this by
+You can modify to this to rofy by

 ```
 export YTFZF_EXTMENU=' rofi -dmenu -fuzzy -width 1500'
 ```
-> I don't use rofi much, I would love to hear from any rofi user on a better defaults.
+> I don't use rofi much, I would love to hear from any rofi user on better defaults.

 You also may need to modify the width of the output that is being piped into external menu.
  Depending on you screen resolution and font size this may need to be modified.